arthurWeyna/hybrid_scan/README.md

 6. optional filter for contamination (possible only with the snp-calling variant)
 7. divergence estimation (custom R files; see article)

-The pipeline is designed so that the user may provide any intermediate files (e.g., assemblies) and run only later steps, in the Snakemake fashion.
+The pipeline is designed so that the user may provide any intermediate files (e.g., bam files) and run only later steps, in the Snakemake fashion.
 The user should be familiar with this program.

 # Quick setup